-To tie in with a new series having started on CBeebies this year two new Mike the Knight books have been released by Simon and Schuster and we were sent a copy of Mike the Knight and the Real Sword to review.
+To tie in with a new series having started on CBeebies this year two new Mike the Knight books have been released by Simon and Schuster and we were sent a copy of Mike the Knight and the Real Sword

 In the story, Mike is due to have his portrait painted and he's determined to look like a true knight in it so he asks his sister Evie (a wizard in training) to change his enchanted sword (which is currently in the form of a fishing rod) back into a real sword as that would look better in the picture.
 As she's only a wizard in training though Evie's spell doesn't quite work out as planned and Mike is forced to behave as a real knight would in the circumstances.